edobry/chitin/README.md

 > Depend on: `k8s`

 Notable functions:
-- `resetBackendDb`: pauses an ib-backend, recreates the db, and unpauses
+- `resetBackendDb`: pauses an `ib-backend`, recreates the db, and unpauses
 - `createTransferDbs`: creates a transfer database for each coin name passed in
+- `snapshotNodeState`: pauses a p2p node, snapshots the EBS volume backing it, and unpauses

 #### Terraform